Nikko pops in my head, “Do we build another room for the girl, Britt.”

 “Be outside in a few.”

 She arranged the North Room, seats thirty, which is about where we are.
-The children like to eat together, so they have their own end of the table.
+The children like to eat together, they have their own end of the table.

 After cocktails, Ellen selected wines from their list, we also have Champagne.
 Dasha got seafood appetizers, raw oysters, jumbo shrimp and crab cakes.
 Skipped soup and salad, we got right to lobster ravioli, spaghetti bolognaise, choice of prime beef burger or flat iron steak.